 Xbox Game Pass is the Cherry on Top

-At the show’s end, Microsoft shared an image of every game shown at the show.
+At the show’s end, Microsoft shared an image of every game shown at the showcase.
 Of the 50 games shown, over 40 will release on Xbox Game Pass at no additional cost.
 Xbox Game Pass continues to be one of the best values in gaming, offering an expansive library for subscribers to play on Xbox consoles and PC.
 Players can enjoy most games for just $15 a month, canceling and resubscribing whenever it suits them.
 That means Xbox owners can download titles like Starfield and Scorn on day one without paying full price.

-Altogether, the Xbox + Bethesda Showcase highlighted some of Microsoft’s biggest strengths.
+The Xbox + Bethesda Showcase highlighted some of Microsoft’s biggest strengths.
 Besides several small speeches, the team offered a gameplay-driven presentation, and Microsoft took viewer feedback, making the show more exciting.
 By all means, the Xbox + Bethesda Showcase outdid the last showing.

 For more on Xbox, visit the official Xbox Twitter page for real-time updates on Microsoft’s upcoming titles.
-Finally, for the latest gaming news, reviews, and opinion pieces keep an eye on Press SPACE to Jump!
+Finally, for the latest gaming news, reviews, and opinion pieces, keep an eye on Press SPACE to Jump!